MoonriseSunset/NanoChron/README.md

 The beauty of this clock is that all the sensors and display are run purely through I2C, there are no other connections, and it only requires minimal soldering.
 This is achieved by implementing Adafruit's STEMMA QT connectors and essentially just daisy-chaining all the components through the interface 😆.

+**Note: the 3d printed housing is still WIP, it should be done soon**

 The Setup
 ---